Curious about Tesla owner demographics, including Model S and Model X owners? Read on!

 The average household income of a Tesla Model S owner is a little higher, at $153,313.

-There are other online sources of Tesla owner demographics including this one that says owners have income over $100K.
+There are other online sources of Tesla owner demographics including this one at market research company Quantcast that reports owners have income over $100K.
 There’s also this survey from Teslarati that puts Model X and Model S owner income significantly higher.